How to Succeed at Your Second Interview (With 8 Tips)

 You may not be able to control what happens in the interview, but you can control your state of being before entering it.
 The interview is your time to show your best self, so make sure you're well-rested and well-fed before going into the interview so that you’re not distracted by fatigue or hunger.
 Try to get a full eight hours of sleep the night before and eat a nutritious meal beforehand.

 7. Send thank-you notes to your interviewers

-After your second interview is over, send follow up notes or emails to each of your interviewers immediately.
-If possible, recall topics from the conversation in your note to show that you are attentive and genuinely interested in the position.
+After your second interview is over, send follow-up notes or emails to each of your interviewers immediately.
+If possible, recall topics from the conversation in your note to show that you're attentive and genuinely interested in the position.

 8. Follow up

 The interviewers may give you a timeframe at the end of the interview about when you can expect to hear from them about the next steps.
 If they don’t, politely ask them for the timeframe.
 When that time lapses it’s appropriate to follow up and check in.
 This shows your genuine interest in the opportunity and can give you insight into where they are at with their decision.

 Preparing for your second or third interviews can feel daunting.
 Taking time to prepare can help you feel confident and calm.
 Remember, they’ve chosen you out of many possible candidates, so feel proud and excited about the opportunity to move forward in the hiring process.

 Nonverbal communication is one of many tools that can help you make a good impression in interviews and in your professional life.
 However, candidate assessments should be based on skills and qualifications, and workplaces should strive to be inclusive and understanding of individual differences in communication styles.

 Explore more articles